 Our managed-service model is now being extensively adopted within a number of NHS Trusts, thereby helping to address acute staff shortages and to provide a safe, reliable and cost-effective alternative to traditional staffing models and short-term locum cover.
 In 2023 alone, NES doctors will provide over 230,000 hours of medical services within these Trusts.

 NES has in fact been working with NHS hospitals since the 1990s, but it is only in recent years that the potential benefits of managed rotations have begun to be fully realised.

 How it works

-The way this works is that our hospitals identify a specific, recurring need and engage NES to provide the cover on a long-term contractual basis.
+The way this works is that a hospital will identify a specific need or area of shortage and engage NES provide doctors to work in this area on a fixed-term contractual basis.
 Rotations that are currently in operation include trauma & orthopaedics, general medicine and general surgery.
-NES, as an employment business, recruits, assesses and trains the doctors before introducing them to the hospital.
+NES recruits, assesses and trains the doctors before introducing them to their role at the hospital.

 Throughout this arrangement doctors remain under the employment and management of NES, which means that we organise their holiday cover and provide emergency replacements for sickness as appropriate.
 We also undertake ongoing training and appraisals with the doctors to ensure that they can revalidate in a timely fashion.

 Cost effective service

 All of this is included in a monthly charge, which can work out substantially lower than the rates charged by most locum agencies.
-Regular, predictable monthly billing, together with regular, recurring rotas helps to provide a stable, cost-effective service.
+Regular, predictable monthly billing, together with stable rotas helps to provide a stable, cost-effective service.